 8.1.5.2 Amend to read as follows:

-“For operations carried out in explosion danger areas or during stay in the vicinity of or within a shoreside assigned zone only low-sparking hand-tools (e.g. chromium vanadium steel screwdrivers and wrenches) shall be used.”.
+“For operations carried out in explosion hazardous areas or during stay in the vicinity of or within a shoreside assigned zone only low-sparking hand-tools (e.g. chromium vanadium steel screwdrivers and wrenches) shall be used.”.

 8.1.7 Add the following new paragraph:

-“8.1.7.2 Installations and equipment intended for use in explosion danger areas, “limited explosion risk” type equipment, installations and equipment complying with 9.3.1.51, 9.3.2.51 and 9.3.3.51 and autonomous protective systems.
+“8.1.7.2 Installations and equipment intended for use in explosion hazardous areas, “limited explosion risk” type equipment, installations and equipment complying with 9.3.1.51, 9.3.2.51 and 9.3.3.51 and autonomous protective systems.

 Such installations, equipment and autonomous protective systems and their compliance with the documents referred to in 8.1.2.2 (e) to (h) or 8.1.2.3 (r) to (v) in respect of the situation on board shall be inspected whenever the certificate of approval is renewed and, in addition, within the third year from the date of issue of the certificate of approval, by a person authorized for this purpose by the classification society that classified the vessel or by the competent authority.
 A certificate concerning this inspection shall be carried on board.

-The marking on the installations and equipment intended for use in explosion danger areas showing that they are appropriate for use in explosion danger areas and marking on self-contained protection systems with their conditions of use should remain in place throughout the period of use on board.
+The marking on the installations and equipment intended for use in explosion hazardous areas showing that they are appropriate for use in explosion hazardous areas and marking on self-contained protection systems with their conditions of use should remain in place throughout the period of use on board.

 The manufacturer’s instruction on flame arresters or high-velocity vent valves/safety valves may require a more regular frequency of inspection.”.